Valley Plaza: Decline

 Along Victory Boulevard west of Laurel Canyon, the Penney's building at 12215 Victory is used by West Coast University as a campus.
 The Regal Cinemas closed as of December 2021.
 The McMahan's Furniture store at 12126 Victory Blvd. is now a DaVita dialysis center.

 Further south along Laurel Canyon (Laurel Plaza and the May Co.), after the 1994 Northridge earthquake, the Laurel Plaza mall was closed due to damage but the department store May Co. remained open.
-It became a Robinsons-May in 1993, then Macy’s in 2006 which operated until 2016, after the property was sold for redevelopment.
+It became a Robinsons-May in 1993, then Macy’s in 2006 which operated until 2016, after the property was sold for redevelopment, and is now a mixed-use development called NOHO West, home to Trader Joe's, L.A.
+Fitness, and Regal Cinemas, amongst others.